peteroupc/html3dutil/doc/H3DU.Scene3D.md

 ### H3DU.Scene3D#useFilter(filterProgram) <a id='H3DU.Scene3D_H3DU.Scene3D_useFilter'></a>

 <b>Deprecated: Use the <a href="H3DU.Batch3D.md#H3DU.Batch3D.forFilter">H3DU.Batch3D.forFilter</a> method to create a batch
-for rendering filter effects from a frame buffer.</b>
+for rendering filter effects from a frame buffer, or use the H3DU.Batch3D.useShader method.
+For compatibility, existing code that doesn't use <a href="H3DU.Batch3D.md">H3DU.Batch3D</a> can still call this method until it renders a custom H3DU.Batch3D.
+This compatibility behavior may be dropped in the future.</b>

-Has no effect.
-(Previously, used a shader program to apply a texture filter after the scene is rendered.)
+Uses a shader program to apply a texture filter after the scene is rendered.

 #### Parameters

 * `filterProgram` (Type: <a href="H3DU.ShaderProgram.md">H3DU.ShaderProgram</a> | string | null)<br>
-    Not used.
+    The shader program to use.

 #### Return Value